What Are Common Skin Conditions In The Winter?

 Severely Dry Skin

 During the winter, many dermatology patients experience severely dry skin that can crack and bleed.
-Dermatologists must evaluate the skin for underlying conditions that cause the skin to become too dry and crack.
-During a consultation, the dermatologist examines the skin and conducts tests.
-Some patients may experience severely dry skin because of the temperature changes and the dryness in the air.
+Experienced dermatologists working at the Aventus Clinic and others similar will evaluate the skin for underlying conditions that cause the skin to become too dry and crack.
+During a consultation, the dermatologist will examine the skin and conduct a variety of tests to determine the issues at hand.
+One common finding is that temperature changes and the dryness of the air can cause severely dry skin, this is especially common when the seasons change from one extreme to another.

 For these patients, dermatologists may recommend lotions and topical creams that increase moisture and hydrate the skin.
 Patients can learn more about treating severely dry skin by reading the Renee Rouleau Blog now.